Skip to main content

 clickhouse-client # or "clickhouse-client --password" if you've set up a password.

-Deprecated Method for installing deb-packages
+Old distributions method for installing the deb-packages

 sudo apt-get install apt-transport-https ca-certificates dirmngr